Warbler Migration Tips for Every Type of Birder

 Learn About Warblers and Their Songs in Advance

 Of course, the best way to enjoy birding is to learn to recognize more species by sight.
 Knowing their songs is even better, since it allows you to know what bird you’re looking for.
 There are many tools and books out there for getting to know warblers.
 I also recommend having a good field guide that you can consult along the way.
 These birding flashcards are another fun way to boost your birding knowledge.
-Learn how to identify yellow warblers, black-and-white warblers, magnolia warblers and palm warblers.
+Learn how to identify yellow warblers, black-and-white warblers, magnolia warblers, Canada warblers and palm warblers.

 Don’t Forget the Extended Warbler Family